Con Noi Coast

 Con Noi waters at dusk

-Demonstrating Vietnamese ingenuity, technical skills, project management and sheer risk taking, the Xuan Truong Construction Enterprise along with the Ninh Binh Provincial Government have a vision of a huge marine eco-tourism precinct, with international hotels, temples, research centres and construction of a permanent town on the island.
+Demonstrating Vietnamese ingenuity, technical skills, project management and sheer risk taking, the Xuan Truong Construction Enterprise along with the Ninh Binh Provincial Government have invested heavily.
+The vision is of a huge marine Eco-tourism precinct, with international hotels, temples, research centers and the construction of a permanent town on the island.

 Con Noi Beach

 A beach area has already been constructed by building a long break water on the eastern, ocean facing side of the island.
-While it attracts a steady influx of local tourism, the beach itself is of brackish sand and the water somewhat cloudy and would be hard pressed to compete with places like Nha Trang, Mui Nui, Cat Ba, Danang and so on.
+While it attracts a steady influx of local tourism, the beach itself is of brackish sand and the water somewhat cloudy.
+As such, it would be hard pressed to compete with places like Nha Trang, Mui Nui, Cat Ba, Danang and so on.
 After all, the bay is dominated by mudflats and mangroves that are essential to the ecological diversity here.

 Which is not to say the effort has been wasted.
 As a marine research station, a fabulous bird sanctuary, a superb location for recreational fishing and a place of serene natural beauty, it has an attraction second to none.

-Coming down from Phat Diem, the rice fields and palms gradually give way to massive fish farms and an estuary serenity that belies the massive effort that has been required to reclaim this tangle of streams, rivers and lakes into irrigation channels, dams, dykes and safe river harbors.
+Coming down from Phat Diem, the rice fields and palms gradually give way to massive fish farms.
+The startling contrast with the mountains and temples of Hoa Lu gives an estuary serenity that belies the massive effort that has been required to reclaim this tangle of streams, rivers and lakes into irrigation channels, dams, dykes and safe river harbors.

 Con Noi Chòi canh

-The view from the causeway itself is of endless horizons dotted everywhere with large “sentry” cabins built on stilts over the sea, looking like huge aquatic spiders hovering over and guarding their precious oyster farms below.
+The view from the causeway itself is of an endless sea dotted everywhere with large “sentry” cabins (choi canh) built on stilts over the sea – the large aquaculture industry Tran Van Trong predicted.
+Looking like huge aquatic spiders, they are actually temporary living quarters to guard the precious oyster farms hidden below.

 Travel Tips

-Around 45 km from Ninh Binh city and 24km from the spectacular Phat Diem Catholic Cathedral, it is a long way from most of the provinces major attractions and sees very little foreign tourism.
-Access is via self-drive, an expensive taxi ride or tour operators.
-It is a long drive either way.
-However, it is truly a unique and special part of Ninh Binh, a far cry from the historic mountainous temples and palaces of a bygone age that the Province is renowned for yet well worth the visit if you have the time.
+Around 45 km from Ninh Binh city and 24km from the spectacular Phat Diem Catholic Cathedral, it is a long way from most of the provinces major attractions.
+For this reason alone the area sees very little foreign tourism and you are guaranteed a unique experience.
+However, access is via self-drive, an expensive taxi ride or via custom tour operators.
+It is a long drive what ever option you choose.
+A truly a unique and special part of Ninh Binh and a far cry from the historic mountainous temples and palaces of a bygone age that the Province is renowned for.
+Well worth the visit if you have the time and interested in seeing a very different side of Ninh Binh.

 One last tip – bring insect repellent and any refreshments you might need.
 If you are on a self-drive, make sure your vehicle is in good repair and has plenty of fuel.
 A the time of writing, shops and garages are few and far between once you get on the causeway.